Node's Package Management and Loading Mechanisms

 });

-For binary data, it is usually processed in Buffer form or written to other writable streams (such as network or compression streams).
+For binary data, it is usually processed in Buffer form or written to other writable streams (e.g., network, compression streams).

 Writing Characters and Binary Data